Ameba-AIoT/ameba-arduino-doc/source/ameba_pro2/amb82-mini/Example_Guides/Multimedia/NightMode.rst

 Example
 -------
-This example is built on the `"StreamRTSP" -> "VideoOnly" <https://ameba-doc-arduino-sdk.readthedocs-hosted.com/en/latest/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP%20Streaming.html>`_.
-Please refer to the "VideoOnly" example for more information on how to set up an RTSP stream.
+This example is built on the `StreamRTSP -> VideoOnly <https://ameba-doc-arduino-sdk.readthedocs-hosted.com/en/latest/ameba_pro2/amb82-mini/Example_Guides/Multimedia/RTSP%20Streaming.html>`__ Please refer to the "VideoOnly" example for more information on how to set up an RTSP stream.

 In this example, we will use the AmebaPro2 board to stream video in night mode.
 This capability requires a camera that has an IR cut filter that can be toggled on and off along with an IR LED light source (or any IR light source).
 The adapter board used in this example is to solely connect our camera sensor to the AmebaPro2 board.
 You may ignore the adapter board requirement if you have alternatives to connect your IR-cut-equipped camera to the AmebaPro2 board.

-You can find this particular example under "Files" -> "Examples" -> "StreamRTSP" -> "NightMode" from the top left corner of the ArduinoIDE.
+You can find this particular example under :guilabel:`Files -> Examples -> StreamRTSP -> NightMode` from the top left corner of the ArduinoIDE.

 |image01|